appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 ![execute-button-swagger](/staticfiles/api-management/media/execute-button-swagger.png)

-  13. Now you can see the result below, along with the HTTP Response code for success (200).
+  13. Now you can see the result given below, along with the HTTP Response code for success (200).

 ![swagger-response](/staticfiles/api-management/media/swagger-response.png)